jahidul96/jahidul96/README.md

 #### I am React and React native (Mern Stack) Developer
 ![I am React and React native (Mern Stack) Dev](https://github.com/jahidul96/jahidul96/blob/main/cover.png)

-I have 1 years of experience in frontend technologies and worked on various local project and working as a project base developer.
+I have 1 year experience in frontend technology.worked on various local project also working as a project base developer.
 I love to learn new tech and contribute to different projects. if you have any related project you can knock me. thank you!.

 Skills:   HTML / CSS / JS / React / React Native / node js / mongo dB / express